-This is a tough one: well – yes – we can say with no doubt that kungfu is out of fashion in 2018, and traditional martial arts such as Karate, Judo, Taiji quan and Aikido might be considered a thing of the past.
+This is a tough one: well – yes – we can say with no doubt that Kung fu has not been much in vogue for some time, and Traditional Martial Arts such as Karate, Judo, Taiji quan and Aikido may be considered nowadays a thing of the past.
 Still, the cause of this shocking answer is to be found in the only thing that is certain in life: change.

-Change as a wheel that is super slow, but cannot be stopped.
+Change as a super slow Wheel that cannot be stopped.

-Styles like Karate and Kungfu are slowly – but inevitably – becoming the Classic music on vinyl and tape: only a few decide to learn them, and only people who lived in their golden period can really appreciate them.
+Styles like Karate and Kungfu are slowly – but inevitably – becoming the Classic music we find on vinyl and tape: only a few decide to learn them, and only people who lived in that golden period can really appreciate them.

-Do you remember in the 60′ the first movies who stroke the western world and made Kungfu so popular?
-Travelling far away, especially in remote places like China, Malaysia and Thailand was still something not cheap and common like it is today; the industry of movies was growing exponentially, as the combination between Bruce Lee’s skills with the extremely demanding audience of a growing industry like Hollywood, made Kungfu take off so rapidly.
+Do you remember in the 60′ the first movies who stroke the western world and made Kung fu so popular?
+Traveling long distances, especially to remote places like China, Malaysia and Thailand, definitely wasn’t something so cheap and popular like it is today: the industry of movies was growing exponentially, as the combination between Bruce Lee’s skills with the extremely demanding audience of a growing industry like Hollywood, made Kung fu take off so rapidly.
 Therefore, Chinese Martial Arts and other fighting sports like Muhai Thai and Kick Boxing just experienced an explosion of popularity that lasted until the end of the 20th century.

-Are Traditional Martial Arts a thing of the past?
-An inevitable change.
+Are Traditional Martial Arts a Thing of the Past?
+An inescapable Fate.

-Although Martial Arts movies could offer a virtually endless range of stunts and adrenaline, with the beginning of the 21st century people wanted more.
+Although Martial Arts Movies have always been provided their audience a virtually endless range of stunts and adrenaline, with the beginning of the 21st century people wanted more.
 This is due to mainly four reasons:

-- the sudden price-drop of cheap flights, who now allow people from all over the world to say “yes, going overseas to learn what I saw on TV is no longer a dream“
+- the sudden price-drop of cheap flights, which now allows people from all over the world to say “yes, going overseas to learn what I saw on TV is no longer a dream“

-- the consciousness in the young generation, due to TV and media, to be finally able to express its skills worldwide through the Internet and Youtube
+- the consciousness in the young generation, boosted by TV and media, to be finally able to express its skills worldwide through the Internet and Youtube

-- last (but I would personally put it at the top of this list) athletes trying to emulate martial arts stars
+- last (but I would personally put it at the top of this list) the increasing number of athletes trying to emulate Martial Arts Superstars

-All the above reasons, mixed together, forced the worldwide martial scenario to adapt to survive, which hilariously is the first rule in Nature.
-Sports like Wrestling, Boxe and Kick Boxing reached a point where Hollywood movies and Sports needed to be blended together in order to survive, otherwise movies would have evolved separately, leaving Martial Arts industry alone with the sole purpose of educating young people to become a better person, working on their inner self, and all other values that just a tiny group of people, nowadays, is still open to accept.
+All the above reasons, mixed together, have suddenly forced the Worldwide Martial Scenario to adapt to survive, which hilariously is Nature’s first rule.
+Fighting Sports like Wrestling, Boxing and Kick Boxing have reached a point where Hollywood movies and Sports needed to be blended together in order to survive, otherwise movies would have evolved separately, leaving the Martial Arts industry alone with the sole purpose of educating young people to become a better person, working on their inner self, and all other values that just a tiny group of people, nowadays, is still keen to embrace.